Kaleidoscope-Inc/blueprint-configurator/azure/kscope_crawl/README.md

 The `random_string` resource generates a random string that will be used as the client secret for the Azure AD application.

 The `azuread_application` resource creates an Azure AD application with a display name of "kaleidoscope-blueprint" and assigns an owner based on the `object_id` of the current client configuration.
-It also specifies a required resource access to a specific scope.
+It assigns these permission roles using MS Graph to the app:
+- `User.Read.All`
+- `Group.Read.All`
+- `RoleManagement.Read.All`

 Finally, the script uses `output` blocks to print the values of the following resources: